Chapter 5: Protection against violence & harassment

 What happens after the ADVO is made?

-The ADVO is not enforceable unless the defendant was in court when the order was made or until the police serve the order on the defendant.
-If the defendant disobeys the order, the police can arrest and charge the person with breaching the order.
+If the defendant breaches (disobeys) the order, the police can arrest and charge the person with breaching the order.
 If you think the defendant has breached the order, you should report it to the police.
+See below for more information on reporting a breach.

 Important Information